arskom/spyne/doc/source/manual/usermanager.rst

 ------------

 This tutorial walks you through most of what you need to know to expose your services.
-You can read the :ref:`manual-sqlalchemy` document where tools (the event subsystem and :class:`rpclib.model.table.TableModel` class) for those who plan to to expose their database application using rpclib are introduced.
+You can read the :ref:`manual-sqlalchemy` document where the event subsystem and :class:`rpclib.model.table.TableModel` class are introduced.
+These tools are useful to those who'd like to expose their database application using rpclib are introduced.
+Otherwise, you can look at the :ref:`manual-metadata` section where service metadata management apis are introduced.

-Otherwise, you should refer to the rest of the documentation or the mailing list if you have further questions.
+Otherwise, please refer to the rest of the documentation or the mailing list if you have further questions.